sam-plankis/pyaduct/README.md

 production at your own risk.

-`pyaduct` is changing fast; expect breaking changes as as the implementation stabilizes and approached 1.0.0.
+`pyaduct` is changing fast; expect breaking changes as as the implementation stabilizes and approaches 1.0.

 However, it is great for standing up a proof of concept which could later be implemented with a more robust system such as Kafka.